nhsconnect/ITK3-Messaging-Distribution/pages/design/design.md

 ## Background ##

-The Design & Build section contains descriptions of approaches and suggestions for building ITK3 Messaging Solutions using the ITK3 Distribution components in conjunction with NHS Digital Payload specifications.
+The Design & Build section contains descriptions of approaches and suggestions for building ITK3 Messaging Solutions using the ITK3 Messaging Distribution components in conjunction with NHS Digital Payload specifications.
 The payload specification must be consulted for specific domain or payload information.

 | Page              |  Description    |